Epiphania (Cilicia)

 Epiphania or Epiphaneia (Ἐπιφανεία) was a city in Cilicia Secunda (Cilicia Trachea), in Anatolia.

 The city was originally called Oeniandos or Oiniandos, and was located in the area of the northern tip of the Gulf of Iskenderun, on the route from Missis to Antioch.
 In the 2nd century BC the city was renamed Epiphania, in honour of Antiochus IV Epiphanes, King of Syria from 175 BC to 164 BC.

-The city is mentioned in the writings of Ptolemy and Pliny the Elder.
+The city is mentioned in the writings of Ptolemy, Ammianus and Pliny the Elder.

 Cicero stayed there briefly during his exile.
-In 66 BC the Roman general Pompey led a campaign against the Mediterranean pirates.
+In 66 BC, the Roman general Pompey led a campaign against the Mediterranean pirates.
 After the surrender of the pirates, they were dispersed and many were settled at Epiphania.